 The Pine Hill Drum and Bugle Corps was organized in 1928, as an affiliated part of the Pine Hill Hose Company, Fire District No. 5.
 The instruments used were the Bells, which came from the shortened form of the term Bell Lyre; the Bugle, a horn, requiring lip pursing to obtain notes; and the Drum which was made of a heavy, cylindrical wooden construction.
-The purpose of forming the Corps was to compliment the firemen of the Hose Company when “called out by the chief” to appear in-march in local parades, civic functions and inspections.
+The purpose of forming the Corps was to compliment the firemen of the Hose Company when “called out by the chief” to appear and march in local parades, civic functions, and inspections.

 Vehicular travel of the Corps members during the late ‘20’s and throughout the ‘30’s was limited by the availability of personal family automobiles.
 Cars were expensive and owned by every family.
 Consequently, attendance at parades was geographically limited within the Town of Cheektowaga.
-When opportunities arrived to take part in a parade and travel means were available, our members turned the occasion into a family-day outing.
-Dad, put on his marching uniform and grabbed his instrument, filled the gas tank in the car; while mom packed the picnic lunch.
+When opportunities arrived to take part in a parade and travel means were available, our members turned the occasion into a family day outing.
+Dad put on his marching uniform and grabbed his instrument, filled the gas tank in the car; while mom packed the picnic lunch.
 They brought along the children and a few extra nickels they saved and climbed into the car for a day full of adventure.

 Parades were gala events and the pride of the Corps was displayed in its entire membership and throughout the community where they participated.
 From its beginning, the Drum Corps tunes were distinctive in sound.
 The military march beat of John Philip Sousa rang forth in proud patriotic music.